OctopusDeploy/blog/blog/2022-10/mapping-manual-deployments/index.md

 ### Model your teams

-The sample checklist lists 3 teams in the *who* column responsible for the deployment: DBAs, Ops, and Test.
+The sample checklist includes 3 teams in the *who* column responsible for the deployment: DBAs, Ops, and Test.
 When you create the process in Octopus, you can assign each step to a *responsible team*.

 Follow these steps to create each team in Octopus: